projectacrn/acrn-hypervisor/doc/faq.rst

 * :option:`CONFIG_UOS_RAM_SIZE`
 * :option:`CONFIG_HV_RAM_SIZE`

-For example, if the NUC's physical memory size is 32G, you may follow these steps to make the new uefi ACRN hypervisor, and then deploy it onto the NUC board to boot the ACRN Service VM with the 32G memory size.
+For example, if the Intel NUC's physical memory size is 32G, you may follow these steps to make the new UEFI ACRN hypervisor, and then deploy it onto the Intel NUC to boot the ACRN Service VM with the 32G memory size.

 #.
 Use ``make menuconfig`` to change the ``RAM_SIZE``::